-Please see the updated post about Super Lice from
+Please see the newer post september 2017

 - loosen the nits with either plain white vinegar or an "egg releaser" product such as Clear.
 Both Clear and vinegar work well but might neutralize the active ingredient in the Nix ( permethrin) and therefore should be used before the Nix and rinsed out thoroughly.